 The Australian Embassy, High Commission or Consulate in the country where the translation is made should be contacted if uncertain.

-Please note that if, in the National Boards’ opinion, the translation provided is incomplete or inaccurate, the National Boards will request the applicant to provide translations completed by a translator accredited by NAATI.
+Please note that if in the National Boards’ opinion, the translation provided is incomplete or inaccurate, you will be required to provide translations completed by a NAATI-accredited translator.

-Translations prepared by persons familiar with the language of origin, including relatives, friends, acquaintances or other volunteer agencies, are NOT acceptable.
+Translations prepared by persons familiar with the language of origin, including relatives, friends, acquaintances or other volunteer agencies, will NOT be accepted.

-‘Extract translations’ of degrees, diplomas, certificates and transcripts are NOT acceptable.
-The National Boards requires a full translation of these documents.
+‘Extract translations’ of degrees, diplomas, certificates and transcripts will NOT be accepted.
+You are required to provide a full translation of these documents.

-If AHPRA is required to have documents translated, such as a Certificate of Registration Status or from an university, the applicant is responsible for covering all the associated costs.
+If we are required to have documents translated, such as a Certificate of Registration Status or from an institution, you are responsible for covering all the associated costs.